communitybridge/easycla/docs/Sign-a-Corporate-CLA-on-Behalf-of-the-Company.md

 # Sign a Corporate CLA on Behalf of the Company
-As a CLA signatory, you need to have the authority within your company to sign a Corporate CLA on its behalf.
-If you are a CLA manager but not a CLA signatory, you can request that the CLA signatory sign the Corporate CLA.
+As a CCLA signatory, you need to have the authority within your company to sign a Corporate CLA on its behalf.
+If you are a CCLA manager but not a CCLA signatory, you can request that the CCLA signatory sign the Corporate CLA.

 **Do these steps:**